jlab-hep/localdb-docs/docs/viewer.md

 #### 2. Confirmation

-Once you setup, you can find the configuration file in [localdb-tools/viewer/user_conf.yml](viewer-config.md) or [localdb-tools/viewer/admin_conf.yml](viewer-config.md).
+Once you setup, you can find the configuration file in [localdb-tools/viewer/user_conf.yml](viewer-config.md#basic-file-formad) or [localdb-tools/viewer/admin_conf.yml](viewer-config.md#admin-file-format).

 ## 3. Usage

-Viewer Application can be started by `app.py --config conf.yml`
+Viewer Application can be started by:

 ```bash
 $ cd localdb-tools/viewer